Folie à Deux (album)

-Unlike their earlier releases, the album was recorded in relative secrecy with producer Neal Avron from July to September 2008.
+Unlike their prior releases, the album was recorded in relative secrecy with producer Neal Avron from July to September 2008.
 The recording sessions inspired lyricism relating to decaying relationships, moral dilemmas, and societal shortcomings, many with a political edge.
 The album's style moved away from early emo power chords and toward a wider variation in genres.
 Fall Out Boy recruited several guest artists for Folie à Deux, as well as employing instruments and recording techniques previously unfamiliar to the group.
 To promote the album, the band launched a viral campaign based around a Big Brother-type organization named "Citizens For Our Betterment" and embarked on an extensive tour schedule.

-Folie à Deux debuted at number eight on the US Billboard 200, selling over 149,000 copies in its first week of sales, although it was less commercially successful than Infinity on High.
-The album received favorable reviews from critics, with many focused on the creativity and various styles touched on while others expressed concern that it was overly indulgent.
+Folie à Deux received positive reviews from critics, with many focused on the creativity and various styles touched on, while others expressed concern that it was overly indulgent.
+It did not build on the commercial success of Infinity on High, debuting at number eight on the US Billboard 200 and selling over 149,000 copies in its first week of sales.
 As of 2013, Folie à Deux has sold over 449,000 copies in the United States.

+Folie à Deux was Fall Out Boy's last studio album before their hiatus from 2009 to 2013.
+The band released a greatest hits album, Believers Never Die – Greatest Hits in November 2009, before announcing the hiatus just days later.